 Or maybe the contractions are building but then dying away again.
 Assuming these aren’t Braxton Hicks contractions and your body really is getting ready to go into labor then maybe it is time to give it a little helping hand.
 Or a helping pump even.

 But what kind of breast pump should you use to induce labor?
 There are a myriad range on the market so how do you decide on the best one for you?
 For example, there is manual v electric, hospital-grade v off-the-shelf, Medela v Philips AVENT, etc.

 Our advice is to use whatever pump you’d planned to get (or have gotten) already.
 The key thing is the nipple stimulation and that is largely the same for all kinds of pumps.

 Medela do claim to have a scientifically engineered pumping system to closely mimic the action of a nursing baby.
-We’ve not verified that claim ourselves but maybe if you wanted to check out Medela pumps yourself you can have a read of the reviews on Amazon.
+We’ve not verified that claim ourselves but maybe if you wanted to check out Medela pumps yourself you can have a read of the reviews on the web.